Constructing a Chain Event Graph from a Staged Tree: Introduction

-Chain Event Graphs (CEGs) are a family of probabilistic graphical models whose structural representation makes such asymmetries - whether structural zeroes or context-specific conditional independences - explicit \citep{collazo2018chain, smith2008conditional}.
-This class embeds the class of finite discrete BNs as a special case \citep{smith2008conditional}.
-They are constructed from \textit{event trees} which provide a natural and intuitive framework for describing the unfolding of any process through a sequence of \textit{events} \citep{shafer1996art}.
-Although the size of an event tree increases linearly with the number of events involved in the evolution of the process and this may become unwieldy for large complex processes, they are nonetheless easy for the statistician to transparently elicit from the natural language descriptions of a domain expert.
-Embedding structural zeros within an event tree is a matter of simply not drawing the corresponding branch in the tree \citep{shenvi2018modelling}.
+Chain Event Graphs (CEGs) are a family of probabilistic graphical models whose graphical representation make structural asymmetries and context-specific conditional independences explicit \citep{collazo2018chain}.
+CEGs contain the class of finite discrete BNs as a special case \citep{smith2008conditional}.
+They are constructed from \textit{event trees} which provide a natural and intuitive framework for describing the unfolding of a process through a sequence of \textit{events}.
+Although the size of an event tree increases linearly with the number of events involved in the evolution of the process which may become unwieldy for large complex processes, they are nonetheless easy for the statistician to transparently elicit from the natural language descriptions of a domain expert.
+Embedding structural asymmetries within an event tree is a matter of simply not drawing the corresponding branch in the tree \citep{shenvi2018modelling}.
 However, a more compact representation of an event tree while retaining its properties and transparency is desirable.
 A CEG provides such a compact representation.
+Hence it is a powerful modelling tool for processes exhibiting significant asymmetries, particularly in domains such as medicine \citep{barclay2013refining}, public health \citep{shenvi2018modelling}, forensic science \citep{collazo2018chain} where experts often offer event based descriptions of processes.

-To obtain a CEG, we first transform an event tree into a \textit{staged tree} by colouring its vertices to represent symmetries within its structure.
+To obtain a CEG, an event tree is first transformed into a \textit{staged tree} by colouring its vertices to represent symmetries within its structure.
 The vertices of the staged tree are then merged to provide a more concise representation of these symmetries in the form of the graph of a CEG.
-Such a transformation results in a much simpler graph, that is one which can often have an order of magnitude fewer vertices and edges than the generating tree.
-Like an event tree, a CEG also describes a process through a sequence of events.
-Thus it inherits the ability to graphically represent structural zeros from its underlying event tree.
-The CEG representation is especially useful because various implicit conditional independences, including of the context-specific nature, hidden within the patterns of colouring of the tree can be read directly from its topology using sets of events called \textit{cuts} and \textit{fine cuts} (see \cite{smith2008conditional}).
+Such a transformation results in a much simpler graph often with an order of magnitude fewer vertices and edges than the generating tree.
+Like an event tree, a CEG also describes a process through a sequence of events and thus inherits the ability to graphically represent structural asymmetries.
+A CEG representation is especially useful because various implicit conditional independences, including of the context-specific nature, hidden within the patterns of colouring of the tree can be read directly from its topology using sets of events called \textit{cuts} and \textit{fine cuts} \citep{smith2008conditional}.